 “Media Archaeological Time Machines: A Review of Artistic Works.” presented at 26th Annual Crossing the Boundaries Conference, Binghamton University, NY, Mar 2018.

-“Off the Path: Unfolding Urban Imaginaries through Xerography.”
-SMRN workshop with Laura Marks at Squeaky Wheel Media Art Center, Buffalo, NY, Feb 2019
+“Off the Path: Unfolding Urban Imaginaries through Xerography.” presented at SMRN workshop with Laura Marks, Squeaky Wheel Media Art Center, Buffalo, NY, Feb 2019

-“Heterotopia and Absence Intersections in Art,” presented at the University of Arts Poznan, June 2014
+“Heterotopia and Absence Intersections in Art.”
+University of Arts Poznan, June 2014